Festive Pipe Cleaner Candy Canes – Great Kids Craft!

 String on Final Bead and Knot

-After you string on your last pony bead, you will want to knot this the same way we knotted the first bead.
-So loop the ends through this pony bead and pull tight to create a knot around it.
+After you string on your last pony bead, you will want to knot it the same way we knotted the first bead.
+Loop the ends through this pony bead and pull tight to create a knot around it.
 Both ends of the candy cane should be secured now.

 -

-Cut off Excess Wire and Bend into Shape
+Cut off Excess Wire and Bend into a Shape

 Cut off the excess pipe cleaner from each end of the candy cane.
 I used wire cutters for this step, but I also tried my scissors, and those cut too.
-So if you have really strong scissors, you can probably use those (not sure if the pipe cleaners will dull the blades, though).
+So, if you have really strong scissors, you can probably use those (but I’m not sure if the pipe cleaners will dull the blades).
 Finally, bend those candy canes into shape and hang them up!

-After making a bunch of these, my kids got tired of it and I had to finish up this project.
+After making a bunch of these, my kids got tired of it, and I had to finish up this project.
 LOL.
-But it was good for the first 20 minutes! 🙂 And then they decided to come back and help me hang them on the tree.
+But it was good for the first 20 minutes! 🙂 Then they decided to come back and help me hang them on the tree.